 How many people are in each session?
-LTR1 & Next Strokes classes are limited to 6-8 rowers.
+LTR Express is limited to 6 participants.
+LTR Sculling & Sweep are limited to 8 participants.
 We try to keep the number low to ensure quality instruction for each participant.
-LTR Sweep will be limited to 10 people since participants will be rowing in team boats, usually 8s and 4s.

 What is the Learn to Row refund policy?
-You can cancel up to 7 days prior to a class beginning and receive a full refund.
-If you cancel within 7 days prior to a class beginning, you will not receive a full refund unless we can fill your spot from the waitlist or someone else signing up.
-If we are unable to fill your spot, we will give you credit toward a future LTR class.
-If you cancel within 24 hours of the first session, you will not receive a refund or a credit toward a future class.
+You can cancel up to 7 days prior to a program beginning and receive a full refund.
+If you cancel within 7 days prior to a program beginning, you will not receive a full refund unless we can fill your spot from the waitlist or someone else signing up.
+If we are unable to fill your spot, we will give you credit toward a future LTR program.
+If you cancel within 24 hours of the first class, you will not receive a refund or a credit toward a future program.
 If you have any questions regarding this policy, please contact the LWRC Office

 What fitness level do I need to row and do I need to be a specific physical type to row?
 LWRC has members of all shapes and sizes…and ages!
 Rowing is an athletic endeavor but the focus in Learn to Row is on proper technique and having fun.
 If you have concern about a physical limitation, please contact us to determine if rowing is right for you.

 Will I end up in the water?
-In LTR1 and LTR Sweep, you begin rowing in stable boats.
+In all LTR programs, you begin rowing in stable boats.
 While it is a rare occurrence for someone to end up in the water during LTR, the possibility does exist.
 It is always best to have dry clothes in the event you do end up in the water.
 When you row, you will always be accompanied by a coach in a launch boat to assist you.